Monumental Brass Society

 April 2024

-The collegiate church at Wingfield in Suffolk has indents of a good number of fine brasses, representing the clerical staff of the college and the family of the founders but only one contains any brass.
-This is the inscription commemorating Richard de la Pole, son of Michael, the first earl of Suffolk, and his countess, Katherine Wingfield.
-Richard’s figure and the shields at the corners of the slab have long since disappeared but their shapes are clear on the Purbeck marble stone on the floor of the tower, surrounded by minor indents, some of them of locally-made inscription brasses.
+The collegiate church at Wingfield in Suffolk has indents of a good number of fine former brasses, representing the clerical staff of the college and the family of the founders, but only one still contains any brass.
+This is a Purbeck marble stone on the floor of the tower, with an the inscription commemorating Richard de la Pole, son of Michael, first earl of Suffolk, and his countess, Katherine Wingfield.
+Richard’s figure and the shields at the corners of the slab have long since disappeared but their shapes are clear on the slab.

-Richard de la Pole was one of this Michael’s younger brothers.
+The Richard de la Pole of the surviving brass inscription was one of this Michael’s younger brothers.
 His inscription reads:

-Hic iacet Ricardus de la Pole filius dni Mich[ael]is
+Hic iacet Ricardus de la Pole filius d(omi)ni Mich(ael)is

-de la Pole nup[er] Comitis Suff[olchiae] qui obijt xviij
+de la Pole nup(er) Comitis Suff(olchiae) qui obijt xviijo

 It translates as: